-An eligible recipient will consult with stakeholders on an ongoing basis, as determined by the eligible agency.
-This may include consultation in order to:

-- 1. Provide input on annual updates to the comprehensive needs assessment - 2.
-Ensure programs of study are - a. responsive to community employment needs; - aligned with employment priorities in the State, regional, tribal, or local economy identified by employers, which may include in-demand industry sectors or occupations identified by the local workforce development board; - c. informed by labor market information; - d. designed to meet current, intermediate, or long-term labor market projections; and - e. allow employer input, including input from industry or sector partnerships in the local area, where applicable, into the development and implementation of programs of study, including activities such as the identification of relevant standards, curriculum, industry recognized credentials, and current technology and equipment; - 3.
-Identify and encourage opportunities for work-based learning; and - 4.
+Wh at does the law say?
+What does the law mean?
+An eligible recipient will consult with stakeholders on an ongoing Perkins V requires continued consultation bas is, as determined by the eligible agency.
+This may include with the stakeholder groups involved in the cor nsultation in order to: local needs assessment development, with 1.
+Provide input on annual updates to the comprehensive needs specific parameters determined by the assessment eligible agency.
+It supports the idea of 2.
+Ensure programs of study are maintaining a stakeholder group with responsive to community employment needs; representation from required groups and b. aligned with employment priorities in the State, regional, others who provide regular insight into the tribal, or local economy identified by employers, which may ongoing planning and implementation of include in-demand industry sectors or occupations identified quality CTE programs and programs of by the local workforce development board; study. c. informed by labor market information; d. designed to meet current, intermediate, or long-term labor market projections; and e. allow employer input, including input from industry or sector partnerships in the local area, where applicable, into the development and implementation of programs of study, including activities such as the identification of relevant standards, curriculum, industry recognized credentials, and current technology and equipment; 3.
+Identify and encourage opportunities for work-based learning; and 4.
 Ensure funding under this part is used in a coordinated manner with other local resources.